• Historical Dance at Play: Which Way to Parnassus?

 Internationally Ms. Turocy has worked with conductors Nicholas McGegan (Festival Orchestra of Goettingen), Christopher Hogwood (Academy of Ancient Music in London) , John Eliot Gardiner (English Baroque Soloists in London), Philippe Herreweghe (La Chapelle Royale in Paris) and Wolfgang Katschner (Lautten Compagney in Berlin).

 Training professional artists is an important part of Ms. Turocy’s work with the NYBDC.
 Former members of the company include Ken Pierce, Thomas Baird, Paige Whitley Bauguess and Carlos Fittante, all who have gone on to start their own companies and/or careers as freelance historical choreographers.
-Current members of the company trained by Ms. Turocy and now active in the field as choreographers include Patricia Beaman, Caroline Copeland, Sarah Edgar, Rachel List, Megi Sweeney Smith, Alexis Silver and Ani Udovicki.
+Current members of the company trained by Ms. Turocy and now active in the field as choreographers include Patricia Beaman, Julia Bengtsson, Caroline Copeland, Julian Donahue, Sarah Edgar, Rachel List, Megi Sweeney Smith, Alexis Silver and Ani Udovicki.

-Always happy to serve dance when needed, she acted as the Ad interim Chair and Dance History teacher for the Dance Division at the Meadows School, Southern Methodist University in Dallas, Texas from 1995-96.
+Always happy to serve dance when needed, she acted as the Ad Interim Chair and Dance History teacher for the Dance Division at the Meadows School, Southern Methodist University in Dallas, Texas from 1995-96.

-She is a member of CORPS de Ballet International, the Dance Council and Dance STudies Association.
+She is a member of CORPS de Ballet International, the Dance Council and Dance Studies Association.

 Catherine Turocy began her studies of historical dance as a freshman with Dr. Shirley Wynne at Ohio State University where she graduated magna cum laude.
 She is grateful to Lynn Dally, Peter Saul, Kathryn Karipedes, Ruth Currier, Lucy Venable, Alex Martin and Miss Betsy Widmer for their instruction and guidance during her early years.
 As a ballet dancer she performed with the Cleveland Ballet under Alex Martin and as a modern dancer she has performed with choreographer Mitchell Rose and in many of her own original works in NYC.